 Norsk Hydro Q1 tops forecast amid rising aluminium demand

-OSLO, April 27 (Reuters) - Norwegian aluminium maker Norsk Hydro NHY.OL posted first-quarter core earnings that were above expectations on Tuesday, boosted by rising demand and higher prices for its metal as the global economy recovers from the impact of the COVID-19 pandemic.
+OSLO, April 27 (Reuters) - Norwegian aluminium maker Norsk Hydro NHY.OL posted first-quarter core earnings that were above expectations on Tuesday, boosted by rising demand and higher prices for its metal as the world economy bounces back from the impact of the COVID-19 pandemic.

+"Strong global economic recovery boosted demand for renewable energy, aluminium and aluminium products," Hydro said.

 Adjusted earnings before interest, tax, depreciation and amortisation (EBITDA) for January-March rose 37% year-on-year to 5.18 billion Norwegian crowns ($624.2 million), beating the 4.81 billion crowns average expectation in a poll of analysts.